 In other words, the theories of classical mechanics and quantum mechanics are mutually exclusive and true at the same time.
 It all depends on your perspective.
 Classical mechanics is true when you observe macro-scale phenomena, and quantum mechanics is true when you observe micro-scale phenomena.
 Depending on how you look at it, either interpretation is true, and yet, both theories contradict each other.

 Why, then, does the world appear to be in only one state at a time?
-Here we find the central claim of the Copenhagen interpretation: it’s only upon observation that reality resolves itself into waves or particles.
-Without observation, the universe remains in both, mutually exclusive states at the same time.
+Here we find the central claim of the Copenhagen interpretation: it’s only upon observation that reality resolves itself into definite particles.
+Without observation, the universe remains in no particular state.
+To be precise, the universe is in a “superposition” of mutually exclusive states at the same time.
+What does it mean to be in a “superposition”?
+Well, the argument goes, it’s not really interpretable in ordinary terms.
+It’s something akin to a probability cloud that isn’t in any state at all.
 If that’s a paradox, so be it.

 If that sounds like an extraordinary claim, you’re not alone.
 Erwin Schrödinger was an Austrian physicist who came up with a famous thought experiment in the 1930’s.
 In essence, he said, “Imagine a cat in a box.
 Within the box, there’s a flask containing acid which, when broken, would kill the cat.
 Whether or not the flask breaks is determined by a ‘probabilistic’ quantum event.”
 In his example, he chose radioactive decay.
 “Say, over the course of an hour, there’s an equal probability that an atom will decay or not.
 If the atom decays, the flask is broken, and the cat is killed.
 If the atom does not decay, the cat lives.

 So after an hour, the cat has an equal probability of living or dying.
-According to the Copenhagen interpretation, until we look inside the box, the cat is in a state of ‘superposition’ – alive and dead at the same time.
+According to the Copenhagen interpretation, until we look inside the box, the cat is in a ‘superposition’ of alive and dead at the same time.
 Only when we look inside the box does one version of reality collapse, and the cat appears either alive or dead.”

 What a preposterous conclusion!
 The cat is both alive and not-alive at the same time, and the universe waits with bated breath for our mere observation to determine which state it (randomly) collapses into.
 Astoundingly, Schrödinger’s cat is often used by proponents of the CI, not realizing he actually created the thought experiment to show the absurdity of their theory.